 New York State: NYPD's $390M Encryption, Hochul Veto & Int.
 1460

 New York is where the national fight over police radio encryption is most visible.
-The NYPD's $390 million project ended 92 years of open scanner access.
+The NYPD's $390 million project ended more than 90 years of open scanner access.
 Governor Hochul vetoed the state bill that would have restored press access.
-And the day after that veto, New York City's Local Law 46 took effect anyway.
+And within a month of that veto, New York City enacted Local Law 46 anyway.

 What NY listeners can still monitor statewide

-NYPD is encrypted, State Police operate on the OIP, and Hochul vetoed the press access bill.
-But upstate sheriffs, many Long Island and Hudson Valley departments, JFK/LGA/ALB aviation, federal agencies, and NOAA weather all remain in the clear.
+NYPD precinct dispatch is encrypted, State Police encryption varies by troop and county system, and Hochul vetoed the press access bill.
+But upstate sheriffs, many Long Island and Hudson Valley departments, FDNY fire and EMS, JFK/LGA/ALB aviation, federal agencies, and NOAA weather all remain in the clear.
 This is the standard stack for New York listeners.

 Key Facts at a Glance

-The NYPD's encryption project is the largest and most expensive in American law enforcement history.
+The NYPD's encryption project is among the largest and most expensive any American police department has undertaken.
 Journalists and the public had monitored NYPD radio since 1932.
-That ended with the 2024 rollout.
+That ended as the borough-by-borough rollout, begun in July 2023, reached completion in early 2026.

 The $390 million question